 18. Jared Linn Olar, born 6 Feb.
 1968 in Peoria, Illinois; married 2 Feb.
 1997 in Jerome, Illinois, to Christina Carlene Spencer, born 7 July 1972 near Des Moines, Iowa, daughter of Roy and Carolyn Spencer.
 Jared and Christina live in central Illinois.

-They have had seven children:
+They have had nine children:

 - Alexander James Shaw Stewart Olar, born 13 July 1999.